 A blog, dealing with multithreading in modern C++ but not writing about the new time library is not complete.
-Especially, because I often used the time library in my posts to measure the performance of short code snippets.
+Especially, because I often used the time library in my posts to measure the performance of shortcode snippets.
 Therefore, I give in this post an overview of the components of the time library: time point, time duration, and clock.
-I will write in additional posts about each of this three components.
+I will write in additional posts about each of these three components.

 As ever before the practice is the theory.